 Sofia discovered the variety of less obvious roles available at companies like Facebook – Product Managers exist!
 She also learnt to take opportunities when they come.

-Telsia picked up that we all should advocate education, healthy living, equal rights, etc. not just a few people doing lots of work but thousands doing lots of work.
+Telsia picked up that we all should advocate for things such as education, healthy living and equal rights, not just a few people doing lots of work but thousands doing lots of work.

-In the coming weeks we’ll be sharing their blog posts on the trip with more detail about what they took away from it.
+In the coming weeks, we’ll be sharing their blog posts on the trip with more details about what they took away from it.
 Next year we’ll be doing the trip again with 5 more young women from the programme.